rystrauss/boids/README.md

 This project depends on [SFML][2], which must be installed first.

-After installing SFML, the executable for the program can be built and installed from by running the script `build_and_install.sh`.
+After installing SFML, the executable for the program can be built and installed by running the script `build_and_install.sh`.
 This program can then be run with:
 ```shell script
 ./bin/boids